aadityasaraiya/aadityasaraiya.github.io/_posts/2018-07-11-Introduction to GSoC 2018 with ROS Industrial.md

 ![Summary of Project Workflow](/images/16_7_2018/workflow.png)

 Thank you guys for reading this blog post.
 Anyone interested in viewing the detailed initial proposal for this project, they can access it via  [this Google Drive Link](https://drive.google.com/file/d/1JeZgfYfiJNrtUgfcV9WYJWoDF1quoCYu/view?usp=sharing).
 A lot of ideas have changed after the initial proposal and they may not give you an exact idea of what is currently being done.
-However, the overall picture, the goals and the techniques utilized remain the same.
+However, the overall picture, the goals and the techniques utilized remain cd he same.

 **Note for newbies like me**: I may have introduced a lot of unheard terms such as Octomaps and the process of how 3-D reconstruction works may sound hazy.
 I can totally understand that as that was my condition when I started working on this project.
 In my future blog posts, I will try to throw some light on how basic concepts behind the Kinect fusion pipeline for 3-D reconstruction.
 Also, I will try my best to come up with basic tutorials on how to use MoveIt!, however, I strongly suggest the [ROS Industrial](https://ros-industrial.github.io/industrial_training/) and [MoveIt!](http://docs.ros.org/kinetic/api/moveit_tutorials/html/index.html) tutorials to get going with the process of setting up your own robot model with ROS.